sdpython/python3_module_template/_doc/sphinxdoc/source/blog/2015/2015-04-04_first_blogpost.rst

 .. blogpost::
     :title: An example of a blog post included in the documentation
     :keywords: example, blogpost, documentation
     :date: 2015-04-04
     :categories: documentation, example

-    This blogpost is an example of a blogpost which can be added to the documentation.
+    This blog post is an example of a blogpost which can be added to the documentation.
     Unfortunately, it does not rely on an existing python blog generator as it was difficult to entirely change the existing framework